christopher-hakkaart/nextflow/docs/workflow.md

 }
 ```

-The above example writes the following CSV file to `results/samples.csv`:
+This example writes the following CSV file to `results/samples.csv`:

 ```
 "1","sample 1","results/fastq/1a.fastq","results/fastq/1b.fastq"